InterCool Studio InterCool Studio

 Be sure to test your code in the DE before deploying it to production to catch any potential issues early on, so that they don’t cause unexpected problems when your website is live.
 Follow this checklist to ensure any changes will not cause unintended consequences:

-1. Determine the production server’s hardware specifications, including the operating system, CPU, RAM, and storage capacity.
+1. Determine the production server’s hardware specifications, including the operating system and CPU, to avoid CPU throttling, RAM, and storage capacity.

 2. Choose a DE that matches the production server’s specifications as closely as possible.
 This could be a virtual machine or a local machine running the same operating system.